bzarr/TUM-CONTROL/README.md

 # TUM-CONTROL
-A modular simulation framework for Python ultra-rapid prototyping of self-adaptive, stochastic and robust Nonlinear Model Predictive Control (NMPC) for Autonomous Vehicle Motion Control developed by the TUM Motion Control Team of the Autonomous Vehicle Systems Lab (AVS) at TUM.
+A modular simulation framework for Python ultra-rapid prototyping of self-adaptive, stochastic and robust Nonlinear Model Predictive Control (NMPC) for Autonomous Vehicle Motion Control developed by the TUM CONTROL Team of the Autonomous Vehicle Systems Lab (AVS) at TUM.
 <p align="center">
 <img
   src="Utils/TUM-CONTROL_logo.png"